An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

-The output of the work above is a Quillen equivalence between the category of rational $G$-spectra and an algebraic category $\cellRamod$, the cellularization of the category of modules over the diagram $\Ra$ of rings.
-The purpose of the next few sections is to simplify the result by avoiding the need for cellularization.
-In effect, we replace the model by the much smaller category of DG objects in the category of qce-modules, $\cA (G)$.
+The output of Parts 1-3 is a Quillen equivalence between the category of rational $G$-spectra and an algebraic category $\cellRamod$, the cellularization of the category of modules over the diagram $\Ra$ of rings.
+The purpose of this section and the next is to simplify the model by avoiding the need for cellularization: we show that the cellularization of the category of $\Ra$-modules is Quillen equivalent to the smaller category of objects in the category of qce-$\RRc$-modules, $\cA_c^p (G)$.

-The first example is explained in more detail in \cite{gfreeq}, and corresponds to the free $G$-spectra, and it illustrates several of the issues we must deal with.
+This section gives a model structure on $d\cA (G)$ and recalls some facts about the torsion functor relating it to the appropriate category of $\RRc^p$-modules.